Firefox web browser announced the release of 119.0 this Tuesday.

 2. Set PPA priority:

 The empty Firefox deb in Ubuntu’s official repository has version number 1:1snap1-0ubuntu2.
-It’s always higher than the PPA package version.
-Running package updates either via sudo apt upgrade or ‘Software Updater’ will automatically install the official one which redirects to Snap.
+Which is always higher than the PPA package version.
+Running package updates either via sudo apt upgrade or ‘Software Updater’ will automatically install that one which redirects to Snap.

 To workaround the issue, you have to set a higher PPA priority.
 To do so, run the command below in terminal (Ctrl+Alt+T):